Improved Regularization and Robustness for Fine-tuning in Neural Networks: Extended Experimental Setup and Results

 We report the results for baselines by running the official open-sourced implementations.
-We describe the hyperparameters space for baselines as follows.
+We describe the hyperparameter space for baselines as follows.
 For GCE~\cite{zhang2018generalized}, we search the factor $q$ in their proposed truncated loss $\cL_q$ in $\{0.4, 0.8, 1.0\}$ and set the factor $k$ as 0.5.
 We also search the start pruning epoch in $\{3, 5, 8, 10, 13\}$.
 For SCE~\cite{wang2019symmetric}, we search the $\alpha$ and $A$ in their proposed symmetric cross entropy loss.
 The factor $\alpha$ is searched in $\{0.01, 0.10, 0.50, 1.00\}$, and the factor $A$ is searched in $\{-2, -4, -6, -8\}$.
-For DAC~\cite{thulasidasan2019combating}, we search the start abstention epoch in $\{3, 5, 8, 10, 15\}$ and set the other hyperparameters as the same in their paper.
-For APL~\cite{ma2020normalized}, we choose the active loss as normalized cross entropy loss and the passive loss as reversed cross entropy loss.
+For DAC~\cite{thulasidasan2019combating}, we search the start abstention epoch in $\{3, 5, 8, 10, 15\}$ and set the other hyperparameters as in their paper.
+For APL~\cite{ma2020normalized}, we choose the active loss as normalized cross-entropy loss and the passive loss as reversed cross-entropy loss.
 We search the loss factor $\alpha$ in $\{1, 10, 100\}$ and $\beta$ in $\{0.1, 1.0, 10\}$.
-For ELR~\cite{liu2020early}, we search the momumtum factor $\beta$ in $\{0.5, 0.7, 0.9, 0.99\}$ and the weight factor $\lambda$ in $\{0.05, 0.3, 0.5, 0.7\}$.
-For SAT~\cite{huang2020self}, the start epoch is searched in $\{3, 5, 8, 10, 13\}$, and the momumtum is searched in $\{0.6, 0.8, 0.9, 0.99\}$.
+For ELR~\cite{liu2020early}, we search the momentum factor $\beta$ in $\{0.5, 0.7, 0.9, 0.99\}$ and the weight factor $\lambda$ in $\{0.05, 0.3, 0.5, 0.7\}$.
+For SAT~\cite{huang2020self}, the start epoch is searched in $\{3, 5, 8, 10, 13\}$, and the momentum is searched in $\{0.6, 0.8, 0.9, 0.99\}$.
 We use the same number of trials in tuning hyperparameters for baselines.